Jurgenvilla/moons-sim/README.md

 pip install PyAstronomy numpy astropy sys scipy matplotlib math warnings
 ```

-### Installing

-Download this package.
+## Running the simulator

 This includes all the necessary files and subdirectories needed to run the simulator:

 ```
 moons_sim.py
 Inst_setup/ which includes all the throughput information for Instrument, detectors, and telescope.
 Skymodel/ which inscludes all the ESO sky model templates for different airmass values at average Paranal conditions.
 ```

-## Running the simulator

 The simulator can be run from the command line: